 - Press your knees with the elbows and lean forward.

 - Hold the posture for a few seconds.

 - Change the position by pushing knees upwards and hold it for a few seconds.

 Note: If this posture is putting pressure on your tummy or you are not feeling comfortable, you need to stop it.

 b.
 Yoga squat or malasana

-This posture is good for your lower body and will provide relief to your hips (8).
+This posture is good for your lower body and may provide relief to your aching hips (10)